MGUS (monoclonal gammopathy of unknown significance) is a non-cancerous condition where the body makes an abnormal protein, called a paraprotein.

-With MGUS, some plasma cells make an abnormally high number of a type of antibody called a paraprotein (or M-protein).
-This paraprotein doesn't do anything useful, and for most people it isn't harmful.
+MGUS affects plasma cells, a type of white blood cell.
+Plasma cells make proteins called antibodies to help fight infections.
+With MGUS, some plasma cells make an abnormal type of antibody called a paraprotein (or M-protein).
+This paraprotein doesn't do anything useful, and for most people it does not cause any problems.